Sanxkar06/Multi-ai-studio/README.md

 This project was inspired by [Cognition Wheel](https://github.com/Hormold/cognition-wheel).

-AI Council extends these ideas with:
+Multi-ai-studio extends these ideas with:
 - Enhanced configuration flexibility
 - OpenRouter support for many model options with a single api key
 - Support for custom API endpoints